Sunak claims Starmer ‘another leftie lawyer standing in our way’ on immigration

 “And what happens to the rest?
 They sit in hotels and digs for months on end at taxpayers’ expense.”

+A Labour spokesman confirmed to reporters in Westminster on Wednesday that the party’s MPs would be instructed to vote against the Illegal Migration Bill.

-Sir Keir earlier opened the exchanges by warning the Government’s Illegal Migration Bill would drive a “coach and horses” through the country’s modern slavery framework that protects women from exploitation.
+Sir Keir had earlier opened the exchanges in the Commons by warning the Government’s Bill would drive a “coach and horses” through the country’s modern slavery framework that protects women from exploitation.

 Mr Sunak replied by claiming Labour is in favour of “open door immigration and unlimited asylum, adding: “Whilst he may be on the side of the people-smugglers, we are on the side of the British people.”